 Some horses may have learned to gnaw wood from stable or pasture mates.
 Like mischievous kids, they try what the other kids are trying, even if they would never have thought of it on their own—and the habit sticks.
 This is a bit of a trickier situation when it comes time to train the horse out of the wood-chewing behavior, because you may need to involve more than one horse in your efforts.

 Horses that crib or windsuck can be hard on wood (and other surfaces) too.
 However, this isn't truly wood chewing, and the solutions aren't quite as easy.

 Cribbing, formally referred to as aerophagia, is an obsessive-compulsive disorder (again, found only in domesticated horses), where the horse sinks its teeth into an upright object like a fence post, then pulls against the object while inhaling and arching its neck.
-It's not really chewing on the wood since the horse doesn't break off or swallow any pieces, but more like nibbling at the surface.
+The horse isn't really chewing on the wood since it doesn't break off or swallow any pieces; it's more like nibbling at the surface.

 This is a more difficult habit to get a horse to fully quit since it's usually learned behavior passed down from mothers to foals.
 One remedy is fitting the horse with a cribbing strap, which makes it uncomfortable for it to arch its neck.

 Once you've visited the veterinarian and ruled out any medical issues, you can start addressing the behavior that's causing your horse to chew wood.